SystemsApproach/ops/provision.rst

 are to be instantiated, and how each is to be configured—and then automate the task of making calls against the programmatic API to make it so.
-This is the essence of Infrastructure-as-Code, and as we've already said, we use Terraform as our open source example.
+This is the essence of Infrastructure-as-Code, and as we've already said, Terraform is our open source example.

 Since Terraform specifications are declarative, the best way to understand them is to walk through a specific example.
 In doing so,